franciscop/drive-db/README.md

 The database is stored locally and updated when you want from the spreadsheet.
 Easy to use:

+    // Include the module
     var drive = require("drive-db");

-    drive.url = "https://spreadsheets.google.com/feeds/list/1BfDC-ryuqahvAVKFpu21KytkBWsFDSV4clNex4F1AXc/od6/public/values?alt=json";
+    // The remote spreadsheet to load.
+No default drive.url = "https://spreadsheets.google.com/feeds/list/1BfDC-ryuqahvAVKFpu21KytkBWsFDSV4clNex4F1AXc/od6/public/values?alt=json";

     // Load the local data